miramo1/Spy-Vs-Reddit/README.md

     ['AMC', 'Mention: 06/29/2022', True, 'Inception: 12/18/2013', True, 'Price Inc After Mention', True]

-94k Users were analyzed, 47k mentioned at least 1 stock, 14k mentioned at least 5 stocks. ~90% Stocks mentioned hit a new high since the date they were mentioned.
+94k Users were analyzed, 47k mentioned at least 1 stock, 14k mentioned at least 5 stocks. ~90% of stocks mentioned hit a new high since mention.
 Very few, if any, users were able to consistently pick stocks that outperformed spy.
 See all_data.csv.

 Results: